Evthron/blog/evthronblog/content/sandbox/test-vocab/index.zh.md

 {{< vocab-item-container tags="">}}
 {{< vocab-item word="Nepotism" tags="" >}}
 <div>
-Nepotism is the extreme version where connections weigh more than skills, but the general rule is that humans base a lot of our social decisions on how much we trust the other person, so total strangers play with disadvantage.<br><br>
+Nepotism is the extreme version where connections weigh more than skills<br><br>
 </div>
 {{< /vocab-item-container >}}
 {{< vocab-item-container tags="n more">}}